Utah Mammoth: History of ice hockey in Salt Lake City

 The AHL iteration of the Grizzlies were subsequently replaced by a relocated ECHL franchise of the same name; the franchise had most recently played in Lexington, Kentucky, as the Lexington Men O' War but had become dormant after the 2002–03 ECHL season.
-The new Grizzlies began play out of the E Center in 2005, immediately after their AHL predecessor had gone dormant, and have played 19 seasons in the ECHL since.
-However, the franchise has been comparatively unsuccessful; although they have missed the playoffs only four times, they have won just one division championship and no conference championships, only having reached the conference finals twice.
-In September 2025, over a year after the Mammoth's arrival, the Grizzlies were sold to an ownership group based in Trenton, New Jersey; the 2025–26 season will be the franchise's last in Utah before moving to Trenton.
+The new Grizzlies began play out of the E Center in 2005, immediately after their AHL predecessor had gone dormant, and played 21 seasons in the ECHL.
+However, the franchise was comparatively unsuccessful; although they missed the playoffs only five times, they won just one division championship and no conference championships, only reaching the conference finals twice.
+In September 2025, over a year after the Mammoth's arrival, the Grizzlies were sold to an ownership group based in Trenton, New Jersey, where they relocated as the Trenton Ironhawks following the 2025–26 season.

 Delta Center previously hosted multiple Los Angeles Kings preseason games as part of the NHL's Frozen Fury series.
 However, the arena was not considered well suited to host ice hockey permanently, owing to poor sightlines and broadcasting capabilities.
 Maverik Center and Peaks Ice Arena in the suburb of Provo, hosted the ice hockey tournaments at the 2002 Winter Olympics in Salt Lake City, which featured NHL players.
 Salt Lake City is also the host city for the 2034 Winter Olympics.